Guernica Room, Reina Sofía Museum in Madrid

 View of interior of the Picasso Museum – Eugenio Arias Collection

-Even though it will be 50 years since Picasso's death, his figure and his work continue to arouse the same interest and cause the same creative impact.
+Even though it has been 50 years since Picasso's death, his figure and his work continue to arouse the same interest and cause the same creative impact.
 Come and experience it in Madrid.

 Find out more about...